 Control - the manipulation of steering, propulsion, hydraulic remotes, etc. to achieve the desired results.

-Perception is taking raw sensor data and creating different representations of the environment around the machine and it is one of our key areas of development.
+Perception is taking raw sensor data and creating different representations of the environment around the machine.
+This is one of Mojow's strategic areas of development.
 The most important output of the perception system is digital maps.
 They are used for all autonomous navigation tasks.
 There are many different approaches and methods for solving perception problems.
 Deep learning is one of them.
 We understand the importance of clean and organized data for data-driven applications.

 - Our data repository has more than 50TB of targeted and organized datasets from a variety of sensors.
 This includes millions of data frames from a large variety of farming operations which feed Mojow's Data Engine for data-driven application development.

 - Individual models are currently being developed for multiple specific farming applications.

 Our machine learning pipeline supports various different operations including:

 - Training and retraining object detection and segmentation models

 - Evaluation scripts for trained models

 - Model testing scripts using our hand-picked and curated test sets